 - Successfully defended a City’s right to enforce its zoning regulations to a wastewater treatment plant proposed by another governmental entity in an expedited bond validation suit; on direct appeal to the Texas Supreme Court, obtained a decision denying the opposing party jurisdiction.

-- Assisted in securing the first reservoir permit issued by the State of Texas in almost thirty years.
+- Assisted in securing the first reservoir permit issued by the State of Texas in almost thirty years for a reginal water district.

 - Represented governmental entities on appeal to intermediate appellate courts and the Texas Supreme Court on a variety of issues including governmental immunity and takings.